Lasting Powers of Attorney

 LPAs allow you to specify any preferences you would like your Attorneys to be aware of when they start dealing with your Property and Care decisions.
 Preferences are non-binding expressions of wishes that your Attorneys are expected to keep in mind when making decisions on your behalf.
 LPAs also allow you to make known any Instructions you may have for your Attorneys.
 These are legally binding and your Attorneys must follow them.
 As part of your instructions, you can grant your Attorneys access to your digital assets, online bank accounts and your Will.
 You can also use the Instructions section of your LPA to make known any charity donation wishes and you can also give any Discretionary Investment Management instructions.

-The earlier an LPA is created and registered the better
+The earlier an LPA is completed and registered the better

-To find out more about creating and registering an LPA please contact The Society of Will Writers on 01522 687 888, and a member of the Society based in your area will be happy to assist.
+To find out more about creating and registering an LPA please contact The Society of Will Writers on 01522 687 888, or visit our find a member page, and a member of the Society based in your area will be happy to assist.